wgoops/fizzbuzz-all-languages-ever/A-0/README_A-0.txt

 Language: A-0 (basically just a windows compiler for Ada)
 OS: Windows 10
-Emulator: UNIVAC I from Historic Simulations (http://www.historicsimulations.com/univac.html)
+Emulator: UNIVAC I from Historic Simulations (http://www.historicsimulations.com/univac.html) or Mirror (https://web.archive.org/web/20210614122019/http://www.historicsimulations.com/univac.html)

 Installation:
     Univac.exe should work out of the box.
 We will run our code in this emulator.